 Behavioral misconduct is defined as those activities engaged in by a student which tend to impede orderly classroom procedures or instructional activities, orderly operation of the school, or the frequency or seriousness of which disturb the classroom or school.
-The provisions of this regulation apply not only to within-school activities, but also to student conduct on the school bus, and at other school-sponsored activities.
+The provisions of this regulation apply not only to within-school activities, but also to student conduct on https://documents.org/ activities, and attents.org/ activities.